 Draft Book Synopsis

-This is the story of the chili pepper, a fiery fruit with the incredible power not only to make food have amazing strength, but to define cultural identity.
-Originally from modern-day South America, it has become a symbol around the world in vastly different ways.
-Think of Indian curry, Korean gochujang (fermented chilies), Indonesian sambal (chili/garlic sauce), Thai chili paste.
-It has become, today, nearly impossible to imagine many of these cultures without the chili, yet, it has only been part of their cuisine for a few centuries.
+The chili pepper.
+Today, the world’s most popular spice, a powerful ingredient that not only makes food flavorful, but defines cultures around the world.
+Originally from modern-day South America, in the 15th century, it spread around the globe and, in just a few decades and was adopted as an integral part of many global cuisines.
+Think of Indian curry, Korean gochujang, Indonesian sambal, Thai chili paste.
+It’s impossible to imagine any of these cultures without the chili pepper, yet, it has only been part of their cuisine for a few centuries.

 Oakland, CA 93117